-Included below is a general overview of student expectations and resources.
-Additional information may be found in the Six Nations Polytechnic Academic Calendar.
+Below is an overview of student expectations and resources.
+Additional information may be found in the SNP Academic Calendar - University 2024-25.
 Students enrolled in programs offered in partnership with other institutions may also be bound by the regulations and requirements that are implicit in that registration.